hsinghuan/ema-gda/README.md

-d# Domain Ensembling for Gradual Domain Adaptation
+# Domain Ensembling for Gradual Domain Adaptation

 Code for experiments on gradual domain ensembling (GDE) and uncertainty-aware gradual domain ensembling (UA-GDE)